iPrathamKumkar/Email-Data-Analysis/README.md

 When you are done, you will have a nicely indexed version of the email in index.sqlite.
 This is the file to use to do data analysis.
 With this file, data analysis will be really quick.
-The first, simplest data analysis is to do a "Who does the most?" and "Which organization does the most?"
+The first, simplest data analysis is to do a "Who does the most emails?" and "Which organization does the most emails?"
 This is done using **basic.py**:

 ```